SudoPlz/react-native-webview-file-upload-android/README.md

 ReactNative's WebView on Android does not support file input.
 This library adds in an `<AndroidWebView>` that does support file input.

+## Difference from original repo
+We made a couple of changes to make that project work with later react-native versions, and also added a unique activity requestCode so that the activity result isn't interpreted by another module.

 *PLEASE READ THE LIMITATIONS SECTION FIRST*

 The lack of support appears to be due to Android-level limitations -